Angel Investor Statistics – 15 Pieces Of Data

 (Source: Angel Capital Association)

-This increase in interest has led to a surge in the number of Black-led companies receiving angel investment.
-In addition to providing essential capital for these companies, angel investors also offer valuable mentorship and guidance.
-As a result of this increased support, Black-led startups are poised for continued success in the coming years.
+This heightened interest has sparked a surge in Black-led companies receiving angel investment.
+Beyond providing crucial capital, angel investors offer valuable mentorship and strategic guidance.
+With this increased support, Black-led startups are positioned for sustained success ahead.

 The average amount of capital raised by angel investors is around $450k